California woman claims homeless man dumped bucket of hot feces on her head

 She added that the feces got inside her car as well.

-"He just kept pouring it and splattering it all over me," she said.
+"He just kept pouring it and splattering it all over me," she told NBC4.

 OAKLAND'S HOMELESS STATS SOAR AS PRESSURE GROWS FROM RESIDENTS, BUSINESSES FOR A SOLUTION